OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

  Complete the hardware installation of the Ultrasonic Module as shown in the manual.

  Note: The manual says to use M1.4*8 screws to mount the holder for the Ultrasonic Module.
 However, my kit came with M1.5-8 screws and nuts, which worked fine.
- Tip: If you don't have small needle-nose pliers to hold the small nuts in place, take a piece of transparent adhesive tape (e.g., Scotch-brand tape) and hold the nut in place with it until the screw starts threading.
+ -Tip: If you don't have small needle-nose pliers to hold the small nuts in place, take a piece of transparent adhesive tape (e.g., Scotch-brand tape) and hold the nut in place with it until the screw starts threading.
- Tip: It says not to install the M2-4 self-tapping screw to hold the module to the servo motor until the alignment process is complete -- follow this advice.
+ -Tip: It says not to install the M2-4 self-tapping screw to hold the module to the servo motor until the alignment process is complete -- follow this advice.
 When the robot car boots up later, you will need to make sure the ultrasonic sensor is facing forward before screwing it in place.

  Complete the circuit wiring as shown in the manual.
- Tip: If it is hard to see the pin numbers exactly, count slots from the end of the board.
+ -Tip: If it is hard to see the pin numbers exactly, count slots from the end of the board.
 Thus the slot 13 ("D13") is the fifth emtpy socket from the end of that connector, for example.
- Tip: The brown wire is the ground wire from the Servo motor -- make sure that is the one that goes to the "GND" socket on the Model-Y board, and so on for the other wires.
+ -Tip: The brown wire is the ground wire from the Servo motor -- make sure that is the one that goes to the "GND" socket on the Model-Y board, and so on for the other wires.

  Below is a photo of the robot car wired up as specified.
 (Please use the diagrams in the manual -- they are more clear.
 Below is simply to show what the final wired up configuration looks like.)